Skip to Content

 Chiloé’s beautiful palafitos rising out of the bay.

-The next day, hop on a bus to Castro, the capital of Chiloé and famed for its vibrant palafitos: colorful, traditional fishermen’s houses on stilts that line the harbor overlook the bay at two places, just off Calle Ernesto Riquelme and another accessed by Calle Puerto Montt.
+Castro, the capital of Chiloé is famed for its vibrant palafitos: colorful, traditional fishermen’s houses on stilts that line the harbor overlook the bay at two places, just off Calle Ernesto Riquelme and another accessed by Calle Puerto Montt.

 However, the best place to appreciate them in all their colorful glory is across the river from Calle Ernesto Riquelme at Mirador Gamboa.